kirscheeh/classificationBenchmark/protocol/protocol.md

 ***Table 3: Overview of additional software and the used versions***.
 ## Metrics
-The difficulty in bechmarking different classifiers since the chosen metrics can affect the evaluated performance. <br>
+There is a difficulty in bechmarking different classifiers since the chosen metrics can affect the evaluated performances. <br>
-Precision and recall are considered as the most important metrics in this context, which are commonly used in bechmarking studies [[1]](https://doi.org/10.1016/j.cell.2019.07.010 "Simon, H. Y., Siddle, K. J., Park, D. J., & Sabeti, P. C. (2019).
+Precision and recall are considered as the most important metrics in this context which are commonly used in bechmarking studies [[1]](https://doi.org/10.1016/j.cell.2019.07.010 "Simon, H. Y., Siddle, K. J., Park, D. J., & Sabeti, P. C. (2019).
 Benchmarking metagenomics tools for taxonomic classification. *Cell*, 178(4), 779-794.").
 The F1 score (harmonic mean of precision and recall) does not provide a realistic estimate of performance since it is based on a single precision and recall [[1]](https://doi.org/10.1016/j.cell.2019.07.010 "Simon, H. Y., Siddle, K. J., Park, D. J., & Sabeti, P. C. (2019).
 Benchmarking metagenomics tools for taxonomic classification. *Cell*, 178(4), 779-794."). <br>

 Dealing with a lot of different tools involves dealing with a lot of different output formats, therefore all the following calculations are based on preprocessed output formats <tt>areport</tt>.
 The python scripts generating these outputs are specific for the different tools and can be found in [scripts](../scripts) with the names <tt>(tool)Output.py</tt>.
 The areports consist of five columns: abundance, read count, taxonomic rank, taxonomic ID and scientific species name.
-For the analyses, only the entries of species are considered.
+For the analyses, only the entries on species level are considered.

 ### Area-Under-Precision-Recall Curve
-The Area-Under-Precision-Recall curve (AUPR) is a metric that combines those most important measures for metagenomic classification precision and recall [[1]](https://doi.org/10.1016/j.cell.2019.07.010 "Simon, H. Y., Siddle, K. J., Park, D. J., & Sabeti, P. C. (2019).
+The Area-Under-Precision-Recall curve (AUPR) is a metric that combines those most important measures for metagenomic classification: precision and recall [[1]](https://doi.org/10.1016/j.cell.2019.07.010 "Simon, H. Y., Siddle, K. J., Park, D. J., & Sabeti, P. C. (2019).
 Benchmarking metagenomics tools for taxonomic classification. *Cell*, 178(4), 779-794.").
-Precision is defined as precision=<sup>TP</sup>&frasl;<sub>TP+FP</sub>, i.e. the ratio between true positive (TP) classification results and the total number of classification results that are reported as true, including false positive (FP) hits.
-Recall or sensitivity, on the other hand, is defined as the ratio of true positives against all correct classifications including false negatives (FN), i.e. recall=<sup>TP</sup>&frasl;<sub>TP+FN</sub>. <!-- $precision=\frac{TP}{TP+FP}$ $recall=\frac{TP}{TP+FN}$--> <br>
+Precision is defined as <sup>TP</sup>&frasl;<sub>TP+FP</sub>, i.e. the ratio between true positive (TP) classification results and the total number of classification results that are reported as true, including false positive (FP) hits.
+Recall or sensitivity, on the other hand, is defined as the ratio of true positives against all correct classifications including false negatives (FN), i.e. <sup>TP</sup>&frasl;<sub>TP+FN</sub>. <!-- $precision=\frac{TP}{TP+FP}$ $recall=\frac{TP}{TP+FN}$--> <br>
 The AUPR provides are more realistic measure for the performance of classifiers since it is not based on one raw value (precision, recall, F1, ...) but instead on a list of values for different thresholds [[1]](https://doi.org/10.1016/j.cell.2019.07.010 "Simon, H. Y., Siddle, K. J., Park, D. J., & Sabeti, P. C. (2019).
 Benchmarking metagenomics tools for taxonomic classification. *Cell*, 178(4), 779-794."). <br>
 The AUPR curve can be used to evaluate precision and recall across different abundance thresholds.
-If the thresholds are chosen accordingly in the range from 0-1.0, the AUPR returns a single metric considering precision and recall.
+If the thresholds are chosen accordingly in the range from 0-1.0, AUPR returns a single metric considering precision and recall.
 In short: This metric considers the number of correctly identified species [[1]](https://doi.org/10.1016/j.cell.2019.07.010 "Simon, H. Y., Siddle, K. J., Park, D. J., & Sabeti, P. C. (2019).
-Benchmarking metagenomics tools for taxonomic classification. *Cell*, 178(4), 779-794.").To identify true positive and false positive hit, a ground truth is needed, which is given due to the underlying ZymoBIOMICS Microbial Community Standards. <br>
+Benchmarking metagenomics tools for taxonomic classification. *Cell*, 178(4), 779-794.").To identify true positive and false positive hits, a ground truth is needed, which is given due to the underlying ZymoBIOMICS Microbial Community Standards. <br>
 The Precision-Recall Curves and the AUPR are calculated within the bash script [PRCurve.sh](../scripts/PRCurve.sh) which uses the python script [extractingVal4Vis.py](../scripts/extractingVal4Vis.py) for extracting the ground truth vectors and vectors with abundances of the species as an input for the R script  [visPRCurve.R](../scripts/visPRCurve.R) which then visualizes the values as a precision-recall curve.
 The used R package is [PRROC](https://cran.r-project.org/web/packages/PRROC/index.html "Jens Keilwagen, Ivo Grosse and Jan Grau (2014).
 Area under Precision-Recall Curves for Weighted and Unweighted Data.
 PLOS ONE (9) 3."). <br>
 The resulting plots also contain a baseline, which is different for each sample and represents the lowest precision.
 It is the number of true positives divided by the number of all hits.